-In 2020, $2.7 billion were paid to the 8 leading retail brokerages TD Ameritrade, Robinhood, E*Trade, Charles Schwab, Fidelity, Webull, TradeStation, Ally Invest, Bank of America and Wells Fargo.
+In 2020, $2.75 billion were paid to the 10 leading retail brokerages TD Ameritrade, Robinhood, E*Trade, Charles Schwab, Fidelity, Webull, TradeStation, Ally Invest, Bank of America and Wells Fargo.
 TD Ameritrade and Robinhood made the most money by selling order flow to venues like Citadel Securities, Global Execution Brokers, and Virtu Americas.